Socrates Underestimated Writing

 Why would the scribe praise Hordedef, Imhotep, Neferti, Khety, Ptahemdjehuty, Khakheperraseneb, Ptahhotep, and Kairsu if their writings merely reminded him of what he already knew?
 Furthermore, if these wise men and their students weren’t writers, would we be speaking their names today?

 Socrates: If the gods desired their wisdom to make its way to us from afar, indeed it would happen as you’ve said.
 However, I imagine this Athenian philosopher would read the scroll and tell your young Persian trader: “These hymns are filled with names I’ve never heard, many unfathomable sayings, and many other sayings which are not noteworthy in any way.
-If the scroll contains any deep wisdom, the gods must not want us to fathom it.”
+If the scroll contains profound wisdom, the gods must not want us to know about it.
+Maybe immortality is meant to be a mystery.”
 In this way, the seeds cast by the Indian scroll’s words would fall fallow in the Greek soil.
 If the wisdom in the scroll were to make its way into Greek souls, it would need to be planted by patient dialectic in the Persian soil, given time to grow and spread, and so on, until it makes its way to us.

-Dijon: I’ll grant that the truth is on your lips, at least for this passing moment, but let me ask you this: Surely, when our Egyptian scribe receives a written invitation to a dinner party, it’s telling him something new—it isn’t merely reminding him?
+Dijon: I’ll grant that the truth is on your lips, for I have tried to read wisdom from the land beyond India, and it is difficult for me to appreciate.
+Let me ask you this: Surely, when our Egyptian scribe receives a written invitation to a dinner party, it’s telling him something new—it isn’t merely reminding him?

-Socrates: Of course!
-Clearly, when I said the written word could only serve to remind us of what we know, I didn’t mean it in this general sense.
-Only a hater of the truth would presume as much.
+Socrates: Clearly, when I said the written word could only serve to remind us of what we know, I didn’t mean it in this general sense.
+Only a hater of the truth would presume as much!
 No, there are many sciences whose knowledge can be transmitted with words.
-It is only the highest sort of knowledge, the knowledge of the object itself, the knowable and truly real being, which can not be.
+It is only the highest sort of knowledge, the knowledge of the object itself, the knowable and truly real being, which the written word can not teach us.
 That is, not an image of a circle, but the real circle.
 Not an image of a bee, but the real bee.

 Dijon: Yet, you do believe this highest sort of knowledge can be taught, right?